openlegend/core-rules/core/SRD.md

 afflictions. \newline

-**Effect:** You can use a major action to give an ally an immediate Resist roll (a free action for the ally).
-The ally gains a special form of advantage on this roll, allowing them to roll 2d20 and keep the highest.
+**Effect:** You can use a major action to give an ally an immediate Resist roll (a free action for the ally) with advantage 1.
 Additionally, you gain advantage 1 any time you attempt to invoke the Restoration boon.

 ## Hunter's Foe (I - IX)